awsdocs/amazon-kinesis-data-analytics-developer-guide/doc_source/security.md

 # Security in Amazon Kinesis Data Analytics<a name="security"></a>

-**Warning**
-For new projects, we recommend that you use the new Kinesis Data Analytics Studio over Kinesis Data Analytics for SQL Applications\.
-Kinesis Data Analytics Studio combines ease of use with advanced analytical capabilities, enabling you to build sophisticated stream processing applications in minutes\.

 Cloud security at AWS is the highest priority\.
 As an AWS customer, you will benefit from a data center and network architecture built to meet the requirements of the most security\-sensitive organizations\.

 Security is a shared responsibility between AWS and you\.
 The [shared responsibility model](https://aws.amazon.com/compliance/shared-responsibility-model/) describes this as security *of* the cloud and security *in* the cloud: